nikolasburk/support-challenges-ryan/challenge-6/README.md

 ### Message to the original poster

 Hey, It's great that you love Photon so much.
 I love it too as it's made our life as developers so easy and bug-free.
-But could you please edit your comment you posted on that issue on GitHub (link here) to amend the words `suck` and `fucking` with more user friendly alternatives so that it's not derogatory to the creators/maintainers of TypeORM and Sequelize (both are great libraries btw) and also maintains a friendly environment in our online community.
+But could you please edit your comment you posted on that issue on GitHub (link here) to amend the words `s**k` and `f***ing` with more user friendly alternatives so that it's not derogatory to the creators/maintainers of TypeORM and Sequelize (both are great libraries btw) and also maintains a friendly environment in our online community.
 Thank you so much in advance!

 ### Contact point